arc42/docs.arc42.org-site/_pages/section-12.md

 ### Motivation
 You should clearly define your terms, so that all stakeholders

-* have an identical understanding of these terme
+* have an identical understanding of these termes
 * do not use synonyms and homonyms

 ### Form